 Romania's current economic outlook is somewhat positive.
 In 2022, Romania's annual GDP grew by 4.7%, due to strong gross fixed capital formation and private consumption, which was supported by a strong labor market and wage growth, in combination with government support measures to mitigate the impact of high energy prices.
-In 2023, experts predicted that the negative impact of still high inflation, tight financing conditions and the slowdown of the other EU economies would lower GDP growth in Romania to 1.8%.
+In 2023, the negative impact of still high inflation, tight financing conditions and the slowdown of the other EU economies slowed GDP growth in Romania to 2.4%.

-Although Romania has successfully transitioned to a modern free-market economy, it has the EU's 6th lowest per capita income.
+Although Romania has successfully transitioned to a modern free-market economy, it has the EU's ninth-lowest per capita income.
 Other challenges include persistent corruption, net emigration, rising debt, poor infrastructure, and the socioeconomic exclusion of the Roma population (see Political and Social Relations).
 For example, the unemployment rate among Roma is over 48%.
 Further, around 53% of Roma suffer